olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Rapport_Microservice/README.md

 ### Manual tests in command line using Curl

 If you want to manually test the application, you will find below Curl command lines in order to :
-- create a patient
+- Create a patient
-- add its notes
+- Add its notes
-- generate the diabetes risk assessment report
+- Generate the diabetes risk assessment report

 For each level of diabetes risk assessment :
 - None